Rave News Digest: Bella Shmurda To Join YouTube Music Global Foundry Class, Michael B. Jordan Developing Black Superman Series, Olympics Update + More

 Here is a rundown of five of the hottest news stories…

-3. US to ship 5.66-million Pfizer vaccine doses to South Africa, Nigeria to get Moderna
+3. The US to ship 5.66-million Pfizer vaccine doses to South Africa, and Nigeria to get Moderna

-The US government on Wednesday, July 28, said it will ship nearly 10-million doses of COVID-19 vaccines to Nigeria and South Africa as the continent battles a third wave of infections, according to White House officials.
+The US government on Wednesday, July 28, said it will ship nearly 10 million doses of COVID-19 vaccines to Nigeria and South Africa as the continent battles a third wave of infections, according to White House officials.
 4-million doses of the Moderna COVID-19 vaccine will go to Nigeria and 5.66-million doses of the Pfizer vaccine to SA, the officials said.
 The SA shipment is the single largest by the US since it began sending vaccine shots overseas, one of the officials said.
-The latest shipments brings the total number of US vaccine doses sent to Africa to 16.4-million.
+The latest shipments bring the total US vaccine doses sent to Africa to 16.4-million.

 The US is sending 5.7 million doses of the Pfizer Covid-19 vaccine to South Africa — its largest bilateral donation to date.
 The first doses will begin arriving in Johannesburg this weekend.— Kate Sullivan (@KateSullivanDC) July 28, 2021